Yangge: Struggle (Reform) Yangge and the Chinese Communist Party

 The new struggle yangge had roots in the traditional folk rite yangge that was performed in the rural parts of Northern China prior to the Japanese invasion of 1937.
 The folk rite was performative and was often associated with New Year’s celebrations, incorporating spirited dance, garish costumes, and loud music.
 The dance troupe was led by a leader dancer known as santou (umbrella head) and consisted of dancers, ranging from a few dozen to more than one hundred dancers.
 Simple plays were enacted during the dance, mostly about everyday life in rural China.
 The songs that accompanied the folk rite were conversations between young men and women about love or congratulatory greetings, and the swinging movements of the dances were generally sexually suggestive.

+During the Republican era, Nationalist officials and rural reformers such as the Mass Education Movement pushed for various reform initiatives that sought to use yangge performances to inculcate their desired objectives of abolishing certain traditional customs and strengthening national identity.

 The struggle yangge that was popularized by the Chinese Communist Party (CCP) in urban settings from 1949 to 1951 was a political instrument used to communicate the socialist ideals of the CCP to the people.
 In fact, the dance limited artistic freedom and improvisation with specific guidelines that the dance must adhere to including: prohibition of male performers to dress as women; elimination of any flirtatious or erotic moves; forbiddened the portrayal of ghosts, deities, Buddhist monks, and Daoist priests (elements that were common in rural yangge); no vulgarity or negative portrayals of the working class in the dances, and dancers were not permitted to wear excessive makeup.
 The power of the struggle yangge came from the dance’s simplicity and visibility, aimed at reaching a larger and wider audience.
 Unlike rural yangge with its complex and vast dance patterns, struggle yangge utilized simpler dance moves such as Double Cabbage Heart (spiraling move) and Dragon Waves Its Tail (snakelike movement) to, as one yangge dancer puts it, “to express an exuberant mood and to invite as many people as possible to share in the joy”.